 (b) Please contact us if anyone asks for your E4F password.
 We will never ask you for this.

 (c) Always follow recommended password management practice for example: https://support.google.com/accounts/answer/32040?hl=en.

 (d) Set up 2-step authentication where prompted.

 (e) Keep your e-mail account secure.
-Your may reset your E4F Account password using your email address.
+You may reset your E4F User Account password using your email address.
 Let our customer support know immediately if your email address becomes compromised.

-(f) Contact us if you suspect your Exchange4free Account has been compromised.
-If you suspect your Exchange4free Account or other security credentials are stolen, lost, used without your authorisation or otherwise compromised, you must contact our customer support immediately; you are also advised to change your password.
-Any undue delays in notifying us may affect the security of your E4F Account and also result in you being responsible for financial losses.
+(f) Contact us if you suspect your E4F User Account has been compromised.
+If you suspect your E4F User Account or other security credentials are stolen, lost, used without your authorisation or otherwise compromised, you must contact our customer support immediately; you are also advised to change your password.
+Any undue delays in notifying us may affect the security of your E4F User Account and also result in you being responsible for financial losses.

 You MUST NOT:

-(b) Let anyone access your E4F Account or watch you accessing it.
+(b) Let anyone access your E4F User Account or watch you accessing it.

 (c) Use any functionality that allows your login details or passwords to be stored by the computer or browser you are using or to be cached or otherwise recorded.

 (d) Do anything, which may in any way avoid or compromise the 2-step authentication process.